n6ai/minze/docs/api/index.md

 export class MyElement extends MinzeElement {
   onStart() {
-    console.log('start')
+    console.log('onStart')
   }
 }
 ```

 ### onReady

-A Hook that runs after the element is added to the DOM and the entire component lifecycle is finished.
+A Hook that runs `once` after the element is added to the DOM and the entire component lifecycle is finished.
 Can either be a regular or async method.

 - **Method**